DETReg: Unsupervised Pretraining with Region Priors for Object Detection

 \section{Abstract}

 Recent self-supervised pretraining methods for object detection largely focus on pretraining the backbone of the object detector, neglecting key parts of detection architecture.
 Instead, we introduce \model, a new self-supervised method that pretrains the entire object detection network, including the object localization and embedding components.
 During pretraining, \model predicts object localizations to match the localizations from an unsupervised region proposal generator and simultaneously aligns the corresponding feature embeddings with embeddings from a self-supervised image encoder.
 We implement \model using the DETR family of detectors and show that it improves over competitive baselines when finetuned on COCO, PASCAL VOC, and Airbus Ship benchmarks.
-In low-data regimes, including semi-supervised and few-shot learning settings, \model establishes many state-of-the-art results, e.g., on COCO we see a +6.0 AP improvement for 10-shot detection and over 2 AP improvements when training with only 1\% of the labels.\footnote{Code: \url{https://www.amirbar.net/detreg/}.}
+In low-data regimes \model achieves improved performance, e.g., when training with only 1\% of the labels and in the few-shot learning settings.\footnote{Code: \url{https://www.amirbar.net/detreg/}.}